 People need effective views of data to understand results, discover relationships, find patterns, locate outlines, uncover structure, and summarize findings. how well can you see what is going on in your business?

-Tableau lets you ask rapid questions of your data by letting you alliteratively create and modify live, interactive charts, reports and dashboards in minutes.
+Tableau lets you ask rapid questions of your data by letting you alliteratively create and modify live, interactive charts, reports, and dashboards in minutes.
 These views are fundamentally more useful for analysis than those provided by pre-canned reports and traditional dashboards.
-Tableau gives you interactive visual tables, picture-perfect data displays, side-by-side comparisons, and graphic encoding using color, size and shape.
-Without any programming or training, users can see and understand data like they've never been able to before.
+Tableau gives you interactive visual tables, picture-perfect data displays, side-by-side comparisons, and graphic encoding using color, size, and shape.
+Without any programming or training, users can see and understand data as they've never been able to before.

 Tableau is the world’s leading exploratory browser for databases.
 A key step in the analysis process is the ability to start with “big picture” summaries of data and then quickly focus on detailed areas of interest.

 To conduct an effective analysis, it is crucial for people to quickly change what data they are viewing and how it is being viewed.
 Tableau’s flexible interface enables this free form of exploration.
 Exploratory analysis is further supported with unlimited undo and redo, allowing people to surf their databases much like they surf the web.

 Use Tableau to build dashboards that communicate clearly and directly.
 Each element of a dashboard presents information in the most effective way possible, based on the latest research in human perception.
 Tableau provides the display type that best expresses the data—bar and line charts, maps, tables, scatter plots, and more.
 Tableau helps you build dashboards that inform and impress.
-Later in the tutorial, we will go over a few examples on how to build dashboards.
+Later in the tutorial, we will go over a few examples of how to build dashboards.

 Use Tableau to build analytical dashboards that compare information and track performance against goals.
 These dashboards can be based on multiple data sources.
 They are fully interactive, allowing you to drill into and explore information directly from the dashboard.
 You can also apply common filters to all the worksheets, allowing you to change the filter and watch an array of visual displays update simultaneously.